twilfredo/KnightFallR2/readme.md

 ## Modes / Status LED <br />

-The drifter once it has established a network LTE-M1 connection will slowly blink purple (status led), if the device is not connected or is attemting to connect, it will blink red at a faster rate.
+The drifter once it has established a network LTE-M1 connection will slowly blink green (status led), if the device is not connected or is attemting to connect, it will blink the red status led.

 ## Data viewing <br />
+### Data viewing <br />
 The drifter will stream data to a public channel on ThingSpeak using MQTT.
 Due to the bandwidth limit restrictions imposed by thingspeak IO (Packet/15 Seconds), the drifter sends a '#' delimited string of data of the following format [turbidity#lattitude#longitude].
 This can be viewed at the following link:

 >https://thingspeak.com/channels/1416495

 Clicking on 'export recent data', then 'JSON' is the easiest way of watching the data received onto the server.

+### GUI <br />
+The output stream from the drifter can also be viewed using the GUI, it shows a recent history (last 10 updates) from the drifter and the ability to locate the device based on its last known location using google maps (click the locate button).

 <br />